NVIDIA-AI-IOT/jetbot/docs/software_setup/sd_card.md

 ## Step 4 - Connect JetBot to WiFi

 Next you'll need to connect to WiFi.
-To reduce memory consumption, we disable the Ubuntu GUI in the JetBot SD card image.
+To reduce memory consumption, we disable the Ubuntu GUI in the latest JetBot SD card image.
 For this reason, you'll need to use the command line to connect to WiFi.

 1. Log in using the user ``jetbot`` and password ``jetbot``